apitoolkit/apitoolkit-landing/docs/documentation/dashboard/changes-and-errors/index.md

 In essence, the "Changes & Errors" dashboard isn’t merely about tracking; it's about actionability.
 By categorizing and clearly presenting data, APIToolkit empowers developers to respond proactively, ensuring the API's continuous stability and growth.

-## **Inbox, Acknowledged, and Archived: The Three Pillars**

-As APIs adapt to shifting requirements and advancements, they inevitably experience various changes.
-Without diligent oversight and management of these changes, there can be unintended ripple effects that impact both the developer's workflow and the user experience.
-The "Changes & Errors" dashboard in APIToolkit, with its three central categories – Inbox, Acknowledged, and Archived – offers a structured framework to navigate this ever-evolving terrain.

-### Understanding Each Category

-- **Inbox:**

-  - **Definition:** The 'Inbox' is akin to a real-time alert system.
-It brings to light new developments, alterations, or issues that arise within the API structure.
-  - **Significance:** Having a live feed of changes ensures that developers are not caught off-guard.
-It aids in preemptively identifying issues before they escalate or have widespread effects.

-- **Acknowledged:**

-  - **Definition:** Once a change or error is reviewed and deemed significant or requiring attention, it's marked as 'Acknowledged.'
-This category acts as an interim between the detection (Inbox) and resolution (Archived) stages.
-  - **Significance:** Marking an item as acknowledged serves a dual purpose.
-Firstly, it signifies that the team is aware of the matter and is potentially addressing it.
-Secondly, it ensures clarity and reduces overlap in tasks among team members.

-- **Archived:**
-  - **Definition:** After resolving an issue or when a change becomes outdated, it's moved to the 'Archived' section.
-This area acts as a repository for past events and actions.
-  - **Significance:** While the primary purpose of this section is to declutter the active dashboard, it's equally valuable for retrospective analysis.
-It allows teams to understand historical patterns, learn from past incidents, and even anticipate future challenges.

 ### The Lifecycle of an API Change or Error

 From detection to resolution, here's a typical lifecycle: